 Has your Facebook feed been bogged down by the anti-sugar craze?
 That’s not necessarily a bad thing.
 Added processed sugars are in everything from cookies and cakes to ketchup, coffee creamer, granola bars, pasta sauce, and everything in between.

 The American Heart Association recommends that women limit their sugar intake to 6 tsp of added sugar which equals 25 grams, or 100 calories.
 They also recommend that men limit their intake to 9 tsp of added sugar which equals 36 grams, or 150 calories.

-You might have notice that fruit somehow found its way into the spotlight…and not in a good way.
+You might have noticed that fruit somehow found its way into the spotlight…and not in a good way.

 If you’re concerned about your health and want to reduce the amount of sugar you consume on a daily basis, feel free to chuck the added sugars out the window!
 Just please, don’t throw the baby out with the bathwater.
 Keep the fruit!